 A comprehensive and individualized program that provides the skills and experiences to facilitate an effective transition from high school to adulthood and the world of work.
 The Transition program allows students to participate in graduation ceremonies in their local school and then come to Kansas State School for the Blind for this targeted training.

 KSSB's Life Skills Program is designed for students who are visually impaired and who have additional disabilities that limit communication and self-help skills.
 This highly structured program has great success in working as a team with parents to achieve remarkable breakthroughs in the development of skills and interests.

 KSSB is an environment rich in opportunities for learning.
 Each student is surrounded by a multidisciplinary team of educators and specialists who understand blindness.
 Students can choose among an array of on-campus classes, as well as classes held in nearby schools.
 There is an abundance of afternoon and evening programs, such as tutoring, recreation, sports and independent living skills training.
-Unique opportunities in the arts are provided by the nationally famous Accessible Arts, Inc. program.
+Unique opportunities in the arts are provided by Accessible Arts, Inc. program.

 Recreation and Leisure Activities

 The students are exposed to a wide range of physical activities in PE classes and also in after school athletics.
 In PE classes the younger students learn to play group games, practice basic gross motor movements, and participate in a wide range of tactile experiences.
 The older students take part in more competitive games and eventually play a wide variety of sports such as soccer, hockey, archery, bowling, basketball, and swimming.
 After school athletics are offered in the areas of track and field, wrestling, cheerleading, and goal ball.
 The students are encouraged to lead a healthy lifestyle by eating healthy foods and staying physically active.